Furze Platt Senior School, Furze Platt Road, Maidenhead, SL6 7NQ

 - Researching careers using JED, Fast Tomato, National Careers Service

-- Detailed research into a career
+- Detailed research into one career

 Years 10 and 11